 2. Cloud-based automation management systems

-Rather than businesses using on-prem servers for their warehouse management systems (WMSs), they are increasingly opting for robust cloud-based WMS services, which reduces infrastructure, saving on cost and labor.
+Rather than businesses using on-prem servers for their warehouse management systems (WMSs), they are increasingly opting for robust cloud-based WMS services, which reduce infrastructure, saving on cost and labor.

 Transportation management systems (TMSs) are also growing in popularity.
 A TMS delivers real-time delivery tracking, lower freight costs, improved transparency, and higher customer satisfaction.